gunlinux/Hitman-C-47-AutoSplitter/README.md

 # Scriptable Auto Splitter: Advanced Settings

 ● You can select exactly which maps you would like it to auto split (by default every level is checked)

+# Other

+In order to see loadless time you need to: right click livesplit when it's open -> Compare Against -> Game Time